|

 PM to provide a way to

-auto-install PM package registries when a .unitypackage
+auto-install PM package registries when a .unitypackage is installed which

-allows plugin maintainers to ship a .unitypackage
+allows plugin maintainers to ship a .unitypackage that can provide access

 to their own PM registry server to make it easier for developers to